-Plant your feet firmly into the floor and sit your buttocks back as if sitting into a chair.
+Plant your feet firmly on the floor and sit your buttocks back as if sitting into a chair.
 Keep your knees pointing forward.
-Make sure your back stays straight as you open up your chest and lift your arms up over your head.
+Make sure your back stays straight as you lift your arms up over your head.

 What is Utkatasana?

 Also known as Chair Pose or Fierce Pose, this is arguably one of the best postures for strengthening the glutes and leg muscles.